Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Introduction

-Figure~\ref{fig:SWATAnomaly} shows the original readings of three representative sensors, \textit{i.e.} LIT101 (tank level), FIT201 (flow) and AIT202 (chemical analyzer), from the SWaT dataset.
-The shaded regions indicate the true anomalous intervals as labeled in the dataset.
-Figure~\ref{fig:SWATAnomaly_afterattack} illustrates how BETA adds imperceptible perturbations to readings of FIT201 and AIT202 so as to change the anomaly detection outcome for LIT101, which is assumed to be the target node.
-Despite adding no perturbations to readings of LIT101 directly, the GNN-based anomaly detector falsely detects anomalies and suppresses true anomalies that existed in the dataset.
+Figure~\ref{fig:SWATAnomaly} shows the original readings of three representative sensors, \textit{i.e.} LIT101 (tank level), FIT201 (flow) and AIT202 (chemical analyzer), in the SWaT dataset (introduced in Section~\ref{sec:datasets}).
+The shaded regions are intervals that contained true anomalies.
+Figure~\ref{fig:SWATAnomaly_afterattack} illustrates how BETA adds imperceptible perturbations to readings of FIT201 and AIT202 so as to change the anomaly detection outcome for sensor LIT101, which is assumed to be the target node.
+Despite not being able to perturb readings of LIT101 directly, the GNN-based anomaly detector falsely detects anomalies and suppresses true anomalies that existed in the dataset.